 You need a personal injury lawyer.
 They specialize in accident claims, handle insurance negotiations, and can represent you in court if a fair settlement isn't offered.
 Most work on contingency, so there's no upfront cost.

-In the United States, the terms are used interchangeably in everyday conversation.
-Technically, a lawyer is anyone who has completed law school, while an attorney-at-law has also passed the state bar exam and is licensed to practice and represent clients in court.
+In the United States, the terms are used interchangeably.
+Technically, a lawyer is anyone who has completed law school, while an attorney-at-law has also passed the state bar exam and is licensed to represent clients in court.

-It depends on the attorney's specialty, experience, and fee arrangement.
 Personal injury lawyers typically work on contingency (no win, no fee).
-Family and business attorneys often charge hourly rates ranging from $150 to $500+ per hour.
+Family and business attorneys often charge hourly rates ranging from $150 to $500+.
 Criminal defense attorneys may charge flat fees or hourly.
 Always ask about fees during your first meeting.

 Yes — general practice attorneys handle multiple areas of law.
-However, for complex or high-stakes situations, it's almost always better to hire a specialist who focuses exclusively on your type of case.
-Specialization means deeper knowledge, stronger strategy, and better outcomes.
+However, for complex or high-stakes situations, it's almost always better to hire a specialist who focuses exclusively on your type of case for deeper knowledge and better outcomes.

-Small claims courts are designed for people to represent themselves without legal counsel.
+Small claims courts are designed for self-representation.
 However, if the claim involves a significant amount of money or complex facts, consulting an attorney before filing can help you build a stronger case — even if they don't appear in court with you.

 A public defender is a government-appointed attorney provided at no cost to defendants who cannot afford private counsel.
-A private criminal defense attorney is hired and paid by the client.
-Private attorneys typically carry lower caseloads and can dedicate more time and resources to your defense.
+A private criminal defense attorney is hired by the client and typically carries a lower caseload, allowing more time and resources for your defense.